Encoding complex-balanced thermalization in quantum circuits

 where $\mathcal{L}_\text{d}$ and $\mathcal{L}_\text{j}$ are the superoperators corresponding to dissipation and quantum jumps, respectively.
-These qubits in the platform, governed by Boltzmann right-eigenstate statistics, may drive the system towards achieving CBT, effectively functioning as a specific reservoir that combines the roles of both thermal reservoirs and dissipative sources.
-Henceforth, we refer to these qubits as \textit{reservoir qubits}.
+Here $\{O_1,O_2\}_{\dagger}\equiv O_1 O_2 + O_2 O^{\dagger}_1$ denotes a generalized anticommutator between operators $O_1$ and $O_2$~\cite{Cao_2023}.
+These qubits in the platform, governed by Boltzmann right-eigenstate statistics~\cite{Du_2022, Roy_2023, Cipolloni_2024, Mao_2024}, may drive the system towards achieving CBT, effectively functioning as a specific reservoir that combines the roles of both thermal reservoirs and dissipative sources.
+Henceforth, we refer to them as \textit{reservoir qubits}.

 In contrast to conventional thermal reservoirs, we need to consider dual spectral functions in this case